-The feast of Contemporary Indigenous music will showcase a stunning variety of over 24 Indigenous artists, “from hip hop to folk, metal to blues, funk to electronic, rock to reggae – and more than half the lead performers are women, while one-third are youth,” according to Meeka.
+The feast of Contemporary Indigenous music will showcase a stunning variety of over 24 Indigenous artists, “from hip-hop to folk, metal to blues, funk to electronic, rock to reggae – and more than half the lead performers are women, while one-third are youth,” according to Meeka.
 The festival also features spoken word, dance, video screenings, interactive workshops with festival artists, and a large-scale outdoor Indigenous art exhibition.

-Meeka added that the Wild Salmon Caravan will be collaborating with the Nlaka’pamux Nation to open the festival with a Wild Salmon celebration and parade exploring wild salmon traditional knowledge and creative energy of transformation.
+Meeka added that the Wild Salmon Caravan will be collaborating with the Nlaka’pamux Nation to open the festival on Sunday with a Wild Salmon celebration and parade exploring wild salmon traditional knowledge and creative energy of transformation.

 On Sunday, July 7, a highlight is the 2RMX Elder Series celebrating Indigenous musicians who have had extensive careers, and are still performing to this day.
 JUNO winning artist, Murray Porter, a Mohawk blues piano man, brings his Band to the festival…including fellow musician, bass player, Helene Duguay, who played with ‘Les Beatlettes’ in the ‘60s.
 Also featured – from the Grammy-nominated compilation “Native North America Volume 1” – Willie Thrasher & Linda Saddleback, and Gordon Dick Sr. Plus certified Lytton Legends, Ritchie and the Fendermen, will get everyone up on their feet and dancing!